 Linda Mack, Sunbridge College, Vice President of Development and Donor Services at the Community Foundation of North Central Massachusetts.
 Previously Linda was the CEO of her own business, HeronGrace Non Profit Solutions, based in Townsend.
 The organization specialized in providing fundraising consulting to smaller nonprofits to improve their fundraising efficiencies and capabilities.
 Prior to that, she served as executive director for the Massachusetts Association of Conservation Commissions and for 15 years as Director of Development and Alumni Relations at High Mowing School, a Waldorf boarding/day high school in Wilton, N.H. where she established their first planned giving program and completed two Capital Campaigns of 3.5 million each.
 Linda has lived in Townsend for over 30 years on a small farm, and has two adult sons and two grandchildren.

 Jaquelin Harris, B.S.
-University of Massachusetts at Amherst, brings eight years of experience promoting Richard Stoltzman's music career and managing his studio.
-She is currently an English tutor at Commonwealth School in Boston, where she is also the school's proofreader.
-Jaquelin’s three children were educated in Waldorf schools and she’s been involved in Waldorf education in a number of capacities:
+Jaquelin Harris attended Columbia University for 2 years, majoring in Asian Studies, and graduated from the University of Massachusetts at Amherst with a B.S. in Animal Science.
+She ran a horse farm in Leverett, MA for 10 years, where she taught Dressage; managed Richard Stoltzman's music studio in Winchester, MA for 8 years; and is currently an English tutor and school proofreader at the Commonwealth School in Boston.
+Jaquelin’s three children were educated in Waldorf schools, and she has been involved in Waldorf education in a number of capacities:

-She developed and operated a Waldorf School-inspired nursery school program at the Philosophy Foundation in Waltham.
+She developed and operated a Waldorf School-inspired nursery school program for 5 years at the Philosophy Foundation in Waltham.

 Lauren Smith, Waldorf Education Certificate, Antioch University New England is a teacher at the Waldorf School of Lexington, MA.
 Having graduated a class of students in 2012 after an eight-year cycle with them, Lauren enjoyed a well-earned sabbatical year.
 During that year, she has volunteered her time to Cairn Hill to help create and teach the program we piloted at the Salemwood School in Malden, MA.
 She is now leading another class through the 8-year cycle at the Waldorf School of Lexington.